What’s the most important thing that happens in your pool — besides the annual Marco Polo tournament?

 That’s right — the cleaning.
 Pool sanitization keeps the water clear and prevents the transmission of infectious diseases.

 There are lots of options for pool sanitizing.
-But the best pool sanitizer system is the salt chlorine generator.
-It’s the system the experts at Neave Pools recommend.
+But the best pool sanitizer system is the salt chlorine generator; also known as a salt chlorinator system.
+It’s a pool sanitizing system the experts at Neave Pools recommend.
 The salt chlorine generator, which uses a salt cell, has revolutionized swimming pool care.

 How does it work?
 It’s pretty fascinating.
 Let’s take a look.